 Hierarchy is one of the most consistent sources of communication failure across organizations and cultures.
 The dynamics are predictable:

 Information does not flow upward.
 In hierarchical organizations, subordinates have strong incentives to communicate good news upward and filter bad news.
-The manager wants to report success to their manager, who wants to report success to their manager, creating a chain of optimistic filtering that systematically distorts the information reaching senior leadership.
+The manager wants to report success to their manager, who wants to report success to their manager, creating a chain of optimistic filtering--a kind of broken feedback loop--that systematically distorts the information reaching senior leadership.

 Dissent is suppressed.
 When disagreeing with a superior carries professional risk, employees learn to keep their concerns to themselves.
 This creates a paradox: the people with the most detailed, ground-level knowledge of problems are the people least likely to communicate that knowledge to the people with the authority to address the problems.